augustinehills

 7th Grade English & Language Arts Students read various selections of fiction, nonfiction, poetry, and drama with themes of learning from experience, relationships,flights of imagination and· personal challenges and nothing stays the same Students also learn how character, setting, plot, mood, tone, and theme are essential to literature.

 8th Grade English & Language Arts Students read various selections of fiction, nonfiction, poetry, and drama with the themes of insights rising to the challenge and the human spirit.
 Students also learn how character, setting, plot, mood, tone, and theme are essential to literature.
 Significant time is spent teaching students to write well.
-By the end of the year, the student should be proficient in writing the following One autobiographical incident an eyewitness report, a story analysis problem-solution essay, a compare-contrast essay, a persuasive essay and a research paper on the topic of the student’s choice (with guidance and suggestions provided by the instructor)
+By the end of the year, the student should be proficient in writing the following One autobiographical incident an eyewitness report, a story analysis problem-solution essay, a compare-contrast essay, a persuasive essay and a research paper on the topic of the student’s choice (with guidance and suggestions provided by the instructor).

 English 9 General Literature explores the following genres; short stories, nonfiction, poetry, modern drama, Shakespeare, and the epic.
 The course also incorporates grammar, writing, communication, and vocabulary.
 Students in English 9 will read a minimum of three longer works.
 These works may be either fiction or nonfiction, and the student’s understanding of the readings are evaluated.